mrWh1te/Botmation/README.md

 You can compose new `BotAction`'s from the ones provided and build your own from scratch.

 The possibilities are truly endless!

-> “Everything should be made as simple as possible, but no simpler.” - Albert Einstein

 BotAction
 ---------